Brian Battistone: Doubles

 Battistone played his first doubles match in 1998, and he got his first ATP ranking of 1366 in 1999.
 His career took a big leap after turning pro in 2007.
 Battistone won 4 ATP Challenger titles and 2 ITF Futures titles, between 2007 and 2015.
 He won his first Futures tournament in 2007 with his brother.
 He won his first Challenger title in 2009, also with his brother.
 He made his ATP main draw debut at the 2008 Hall of Fame Tennis Championships, with his brother Dann.
 His doubles success earned him a wildcard spot into the 2010 US Open, with Ryler DeHeart.
 He won his first ATP Men's Doubles match, in October of 2010, with Andreas Siljeström as his partner, in the 2010 Stockholm Open.
 This victory helped to push him to his highest doubles ranking of 88 on November 1, 2010.
-He returned to the US Open in 2012 in the mixed doubles category, with Nicole Melichar, as his partner.
+He returned to the US Open in 2012 in the mixed doubles category with future Wimbledon mixed doubles champion Nicole Melichar as his partner.
 He won his first doubles title in five years, in 2015, at an ITF event, with Boris Nicola Bakalov.
 Battistone has been most notable for having the following partners: his brother Dann, Ryler Deheart, Andreas Silijeström, Nicholas Monroe, and Treat Huey.